huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node_pool.md

 * `extend_params` - (Optional, Map, ForceNew) Disk expansion parameters.
   Changing this parameter will create a new resource.

+* `kms_key_id` - (Optional, String, ForceNew) Specifies the ID of a kms key.
+This is used to encrypt the volume.
+  Changing this parameter will create a new resource.

 The `taints` block supports:

 * `key` - (Required, String) A key must contain 1 to 63 characters starting with a letter or digit.
 Only letters,